tachyons/tachyons.github.io/_posts/2022-04-12-postgres-transaction-pitfalls-for-rails-developers.md

 end
 ```

-The transaction will open for a long and that will cause locks and potentially deadlocks on tables.
+The transaction will remain open for long time and that will cause locks and potentially deadlocks on tables.

 Solutions: